dave4jr/preamble/README.md

-# WIP...
-Use at your own risk
 # Preamble
-An opinionated boilerplate theme for Shopify using ES6/ES2015 and CSS4.
+An opinionated Shopify boilerplate theme.

-Out the box it comes with:

-* ES6/ES2015 using Babel/Webpack
-* CSS4 using cssnext
-* Basscss

 ## Installation
 1. Clone the repo